-Gay Rights in Montenegro
+Montenegro Gay Rights

-Montenegro has many protections for LGBT individuals in place.
-Workplace anti-discrimination on the basis of sexual orientation and laws prohibiting hate speech help to protect gay people.
+Montenegro has many protections for LGBT individuals in place, including workplace anti-discrimination on the basis of sexual orientation and laws prohibiting hate speech help to protect gay people.

 Although some protections are in effect for gay citizens, a pervasive anti-gay sentiment is deeply ingrained in Montenegrin society.
 For this reason, most gay people in Montenegro keep their sexuality to themselves, dealing with this struggle in various ways.